gfauredev/nixos-config/README.md

 ### _1._ Partition, encrypt, format disks (according to partitioning/ templates)

-Use the tools `fdisk` or `cfdisk` to partition and label disks properly.
+Use a tool like `fdisk` or `cfdisk` to partition and label disks properly.

 Then use `cryptsetup …` to encrypt the root partition if the choosen filesystem doesn’t support its own encryption.